 3. Use Touch

-Science shows that touch therapies can help some people overcome depression, lower the stress hormone cortisol and increase the feel-good hormone oxytocin.
-Therapies to consider include acupuncture, acupressure, massage, reiki and reflexology.
+Science shows that touch therapies can help some people overcome depression, lower the stress hormone cortisol, and increase the feel-good hormone oxytocin.
+Therapies to consider include acupuncture, acupressure, massage, reiki, and reflexology.

-4. Include Omega 3 Fatty Acids in Your Diet
+4. Include Omega-3 Fatty Acids in Your Diet

-5. Stop the Negative Self Talk
+5. Stop the Negative Self-Talk

-Monitor your inner negative talk and make allowances for this type of thinking by reminding yourself that your thinking is that of a depressed person, not a healthy functioning person.
+Monitor your inner negative talk and make allowances for this type of thinking by reminding yourself that your thinking is being clouded by your depression.
 Don’t take your thoughts seriously when you are feeling low.
-Acknowledge the thoughts but this doesn’t mean you have to believe them.
-Keep perspective.
+Acknowledge the thoughts, but this doesn’t mean you have to believe them.

 6. Bide Your Time